ComponentsGuide/components_guide/lib/components_guide_web/templates/react_typescript/form-reducers.html.md

-# Form Validation with React Reducers
+# Reduce form boilerplate with React reducers

 ## Thinking of validation as a linear process